HubbleCommand/HubbleCommand.github.io/_posts/2024-08-02-tools-tips.md

 [Neo4j](https://neo4j.com/) is very good

 ## Windows

 [Scoop](https://scoop.sh/) is an incredibly useful command-line installer for Windows.
-Adds great tools like [7Zip](https://7-zip.org/)
+Adds great tools like [7Zip](https://7-zip.org/).

+- Moving Windows: `Alt` + `Space` followed by `M`.
+  This will move your mouse so that you can move a window with the top bar.
+  Then, just move your mouse until the application comes into view.
+  Useful if you have multiple monitors shared between devices, and need to move an application to a different screen while it is owned by another device.

 ## XML
 You can import an XML file into another XML file with the [entity tag](https://www.w3.org/TR/REC-xml/#sec-external-ent).
 Import the file with `<!ENTITY otherFile SYSTEM "otherFile.xml">`, then reference it with `&otherFile;`: